-Undercliff - Axmouth to Lyme Regis is located in Devon and Dorset.
-It is a nature reserve and a 5 mile walk between Axmouth in Seaton and Lyme Regis.
+Undercliff - Axmouth to Lyme Regis is a walk located in Devon and Dorset.
+It is a nature reserve and a 7.5 mile walk between Axmouth in Seaton and Lyme Regis.

 The undercliffs are a result of landslips, which have created a natural nature reserve for plants and birds.
 The South West Coast Path runs through the nature reserve and can only be accessed from either end.
 It is not permitted to leave the path or access the sea due to the nature reserve status and the dangerous terrain.